MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-BASICS.md

 Key points:
 - Multiple UTXOs allow for concurrency in user operations
 - Each UTXO contains a portion of the fund's total assets
-- Calculating fund totals requires summing subtotals from all UTXOs
+- Calculating fund totals requires summing subTotals from all UTXOs
 - Operating on many UTXOs is resource-intensive and limited by transaction constraints

 Challenges: